CJ Baker is a published writer who recently started the podcast "Ongoing History of Protest Music."

 "God Save the Queen" is a bold indictment of the monarchy, declaring it a "fascist regime."
 While many protest songs present a call to action and hold out a hope for change, "God Save the Queen" represents a more nihilistic perspective with the repeated refrain of "no future" at the end of the song.
 Those nihilistic sentiments would be indicative of much of the punk rock that would follow.

-Video of God Save the Queen by The Sex Pistols
+God Save the Queen by The Sex Pistols (Video)

 #7: Ku Klux Klan--Steel Pulse